In the conclave which followed the death of Pope Gregory XIII in April 1585 the cardinals soon reached

 in a practice formally condemned by all the popes but too tempting to resist: he appointed three of his nephews cardinals and other members of the family were given important positions.

-Paris vaut bien une messe (Paris is worth a mass) according to the tradition is the
+Paris vaut bien une messe (Paris is worth a mass) according to tradition is the

-rather cynical statement by which Henri of Navarre justified in July 1593
+rather cynical statement by which Henry of Navarre justified in July 1593

 his decision to convert to Catholicism.
-This decision paved the way for him towards his acceptance by the Parisians as the legitimate king.
+This decision paved the way towards his acceptance by the Parisians as the legitimate king.

-He was anointed Henri IV in February 1594 and in the next year Pope Clement VIII revoked the ecclesiastical sanctions against him.
-In 1598 the pope favoured the Peace of Vervins
+He was anointed Henry IV in February 1594 and in the next year Pope Clement VIII revoked the ecclesiastical sanctions against him.
+In 1598 the Pope favoured the Peace of Vervins

-between Philip II of Spain and Henri IV thus bringing the French war of religions to an end.
+between Philip II of Spain and Henry IV thus bringing the French war of religions to an end.

 Pope Clement VIII supported the Habsburgs in containing an attempt by the Ottomans to conquer some border regions: he sent money and troops in 1595, 1598 and 1601; his nephew Gian Francesco Aldobrandini and Lello Frangipane died in these campaigns.